 Cloud Computing Security Threats Whose Preventive Measures Are Essentially Needed

 - Cyberthreats on Cryptocurrency Will Drop – The degrading value of cryptocurrency worldwide along with enhanced detection capabilities has resulted in a decrease in crypto-jacking attacks on the cloud.
-Companies estimate a fact that only 11 per cent of businesses under study have observed crypto-jacking activity within the public networks.
+Companies estimate that only 11 percent of businesses under study have observed crypto-jacking activity within public networks.
 This leaves companies to go ahead and execute important Cybersecurity standards, before the next upcoming wave of cloud computing security threats in 2019.

 - Internal Security Breaches In Cloud Computing – With the moving of data on the cloud platforms, information breaches remain a big concern primarily for enterprises.
 It is so because there are chances of data misuse by business employees or, the occurrence of cloud security threats caused due to human mistakes.
 The year 2019 might be the year of internal Cyber attacks because data breach statistics clearly show that creating the most robust or automated solution can prove itself useless if trustworthy employees pose a bigger attack than professional attackers.

 - Shared Technology Vulnerability – When technology is online, business security is often compromised through online models like SaaS architecture.
-These models force cloud service vendors to render service scalability without making any changes in the existing products.
+These models force cloud service vendors to render service scalability without making any changes to the existing products.
 These infrastructural elements, which support online services, are not mandatory to be designed for actual use cases in multi-client apps or multi-tenant infrastructure platforms.
-The entire respective scenario results in shared-technology-vulnerability, which could be exploited via online infrastructures.
+The entire respective scenario results in shared-technology vulnerability, which could be exploited via online infrastructures.

-CloudCodes is one of the most popular security-as-a-service vendor, which provides an automated CASB solution.
-The solution comprises of several methods within it that are required to achieve prevention against cloud computing security threats.
-Data loss prevention standards, mobile management system, data monitoring application, Shadow IT security approaches, and other useful measures are present in the automated software, provided by CloudCodes.
-It is an all-in-one solution to manage cloud computing security challenges from one platform and to be safe from attacks that are trending in today’s CyberWorld.
+CloudCodes is one of the most popular security-as-a-service vendors, which provides an automated CASB solution.
+The solution comprises several methods within it that are required to achieve prevention against cloud computing security threats.
+Data loss prevention standards, mobile management systems, data monitoring applications, Shadow IT security approaches, and other useful measures are present in the automated software, provided by CloudCodes.
+It is an all-in-one solution to manage cloud computing security challenges from one platform and to be safe from attacks that are trending in today’s cyber world.